Serving top transactional work and a side of international arbitration, this US giant won't leave you hungry.

 When qualification makes its way around the corner, trainees discuss with the training principal about where they are hoping to end up a month in advance.
 Though “it’s not anything they don’t know about already,” given the small cohort.
 Following this, they write 200-300 words explaining why they want to join their team of choice.
 We heard litigation and arbitration is a popular choice, more so than M&A and private equity.
 In terms of the whole procedure, “the process is pretty chilled and quick; more time is spent networking with future teams” explained second-years.
 Moreover, “people are up front and honest about the spaces available in different teams, and it is flagged early on” so there won’t be any nasty surprises.
 The firm didn't disclose its 2024 retention figures.

 It’s the cliiimb...
 Pro bono is a big part of training contract experience: “On one occasion, we climbed a wall for a legal advice charity and raised so much money!”

 How to get a Skadden training contract

 Previous legal work experience “isn't crucial” to land a spot, though Tricot says he is “a bit disappointed” when candidates don't have any work experience at all.
-“Put everything you've done down on your CV, even if it's shop work or working in a restaurant – that shows you've got a good work ethic.”
+“Put everything you've done down on your CV, even if it's shop work or working in a restaurant – that shows you've got a strong work ethic.”

 After that, there's a group exercise in which applicants engage in debates or roleplay.
-"Candidates need to have the social skills to judge how to behave with people they've just met.”
+"Candidates need to have the social skills to behave and work well with people they've just met.”
 Rounding off the day is a presentation on the firm and a Q&A session.

 Skadden, Arps, Slate, Meagher & Flom (UK) LLP